HACSPACE/-Resume_Builder_Project_AlmaX/README.md

 - **Creating a Resume**: Choose a template, Click the "Use Template" button to begin building your resume.
 Fill in your details, and customize your resume content.

-- **Editing a Resume**: You can edit or update Created Resume, from preview section.
+- **Editing a Resume**: You can edit or update Created Resume, from going Back.

-- **Downloading a Resume**: Once you're satisfied with your resume, use the download options to export it in PDF format.
+- **Downloading a Resume**: Once you're satisfied with your resume, use the Save options to export it in PDF format.

 ## Contributing